 The civil service has, over the years, undoubtedly become better managed, more efficient and less stuffy in its higher reaches.
 It attracts some very bright, energetic and personable young people and in general seems to provide as good a service than similarly large organisations in the private sector.
 But the more high profile change programmes (1999 - 'Modernising Government'; 2004 - 'Civil Service Reform: Delivery & Values', 2009 - 'Gershon' and 'Lyons' - 'Putting the Front Line First') have achieved much less than they might have done, which is why the initiatives come along so frequently.

-The latest (2012) Civil Service Reform Program was driven by the need to cut the number of civil servants as part of the post-2010 austerity drive.
-This makes the civil service machine look more efficient, but there can be a trade off in terms of poorer customer service, less well-informed advice to Ministers, and so on.
+The latest Civil Service Reform Programme. for instance, was driven by the need to cut the number of civil servants as part of the post-2010 austerity drive.
+This made the civil service machine look more efficient, but there was a trade off in terms of poorer customer service, less well-informed advice to Ministers, and so on.
 There are some signs that this has become a problem - see Civil Service Reform Detailed Note 7 et seq.

 A more detailed note on managerial and efficiency reforms is here, and a Colin Talbot's very readable brief history of performance measurement is here.
 I also recommend this separate commentary which describes Civil Service Reform Syndrome and explains why management/efficiency reform programs are too often set up to fail.